 When Will I Receive My Diploma?

-Students graduating in Spring 2013, who have met ALL graduation requirements, your diplomas will be available for pick-up after the August 2013 Board of Trustees meeting, which at this time is scheduled for August 8th.
+Students graduating in Fall 2014, who have met ALL graduation requirements, your diplomas will be available for pick-up after the February 2015 Board of Trustees meeting, which at this time is scheduled for February 12th.
 The reason for this is:

-· We have 150+ degree audits to review to ensure students met their spring 2013 requirements.
+· We have 75+ degree audits to review to ensure students met their fall 2014 requirements.

-· After reviewing them, VP of Student Services reviews each one and signs off on them.
+· After reviewing them, Exec.
+VP for Academic and Student Affairs reviews each one and signs off on them.

 · They are then posted to the student's transcript which is a multi-step process.

-· Diplomas are printed and sent to the Board of Trustees for signatures - they do not meet in the month of June.
+· Diplomas are printed and sent to the Board of Trustees for signatures.

 · Student Services generally receives the diplomas on the Monday after the BOT meeting and then begins calling/emailing students to

 notify them their degrees are available for pick-up.